PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 > - Entrances > hallway staircase, secret hatch under dais
 > - Supply room > cobwebs, kegs of ale and crates > hidden corpse of child holding wooden sword
 > - Alter with rectangular divot > text on the wall > see riddle
-> - Secret room > teleportation circle
+> - Secret room > see teleportation circle
+> - Blood-stained

 ###### Riddle
 > "In the depths of knowledge, the flame's truth resides.
 Seek the tomes that bind the light, and the path shall open wide."

 Any book that contains information about the Silver Flame may be slotted into the alter.
 The wall containing that text will then slide open.

+###### Teleportation Circle
+- Faded circle carved into the stone ground > draconic runes > destination of Sharn
+- 6 cracked & faded Siberys shards around circle
 ## Inhabitants
 - List major characters that inhabit this place
 - List what faction(s), governments, or groups have control or are attempting to gain control, if any